Articles of Incorporation and Rules

 7. In carrying out its duties, the Committee must strictly ensure the fairness of the election and the impartiality among the candidates

-(Eligibility to be Elected)
+(Eligibility to be elected)

 2. Members of the Election Management Committee may not become candidates, except in the event that they resign from their position as an Election Management Committee member